 MINIMUM ADMISSIONS PREREQUISITES

-Students must have completed or tested out of a minimum of two semesters (three quarters) of college-level Spanish
+Students must have completed or tested out of a minimum of four semesters (six quarters) of college-level Spanish

 Comprehensive Advising and Support

 Bridging Cultures Program